Understanding tax in Spain is essential, not just if you live here, but also if you own property in Spain.

 Property Rental Income Tax

-This tax is known as ISD in Spain, ‘Impuesto de Sucesiones y Donaciones’, and applies to gifts, as well as inheritance.
+This tax, ‘Impuesto de Sucesiones y Donaciones’, or ISD for short, applies to gifts, as well as inheritance.

 Anyone who inherits, or who is gifted assets or rights in Spain, is liable to pay ISD, whether they reside in Spain or not.